Celebrating 20 Years of Giving Books at Birth!

 Public libraries across Nova Scotia support reading to babies with books and baby programming

 Read to Me evolved from a collaboration between the Nova Scotia Department of Labour and Advanced Education, the Halifax Youth Foundation and the IWK Health Centre, who were looking for ways to address low literacy rates and support early learning in Nova Scotia.
 To ensure the sustainability of the program, an endowment was built to ensure the gift of books for every baby born in Nova Scotia.
 Read to Me has received generous donations from individuals, corporations, and foundations, as well as federal and provincial funding.
 The program is housed and administered by the IWK.
 Read to Me is a registered charitable foundation and the Read to Me Foundation Inc. Board are trustees of the endowment.
 The program was launched at 3 sites on January 27th, 2002 at the IWK Health Centre, Cape Breton Regional Hospital and Yarmouth Regional Hospital.
 Over the next two years, the program expanded to every hospital in the province that offers maternity services.
-To date the program has given 157,500 bags containing 367,000 baby books.

 The Science of Early Literacy